History of Copa Sudamericana in Timeline

 Copa Sudamericana

 The Copa Sudamericana is an annual international club football competition organized by CONMEBOL since 2002.
-It is the second-most prestigious club competition in South American football.
-It replaced the Copa Merconorte and Copa Mercosur and has been a pure elimination tournament since its inception, with the number of rounds and teams varying each year.
-CONCACAF clubs were invited to participate between 2004 and 2008.
+It stands as the second-most prestigious club competition in South American football.
+Created to replace the Copa Merconorte and Copa Mercosur, the tournament has featured CONCACAF clubs in the past.
+The competition operates as a pure elimination tournament, though the number of participating teams and rounds can vary each year.

 In 1992, the Copa CONMEBOL was created as an international football tournament for South American clubs that did not qualify for the Copa Libertadores and Supercopa Sudamericana.

-In 1998, the Copa Merconorte and Copa Mercosur tournaments started.
+In 1998, the Copa Merconorte and Copa Mercosur tournaments were initiated.

 In 1999, the Copa CONMEBOL was discontinued and replaced by the Copa Merconorte and Copa Mercosur.

-In 2001, the Copa Merconorte and Copa Mercosur tournaments were discontinued.
+In 2001, the Copa Merconorte and Copa Mercosur were discontinued.

 2002: Competition Begins

-In 2002, the CONMEBOL Sudamericana was introduced, replacing the Copa Merconorte and Copa Mercosur with a single-elimination tournament.
+In 2002, the CONMEBOL Sudamericana was established as an annual international club football competition by CONMEBOL, replacing the Copa Merconorte and Copa Mercosur with a single-elimination tournament.

 In 2002, the Copa Sudamericana was introduced as a single-elimination tournament, featuring the reigning Copa Mercosur champion, San Lorenzo.